milmor/TransGAN/README.md

 # TransGAN
 Implementation of the _Transformer-based GAN_ model in the paper:

-> Yifan Jiang, Shiyu Chang and Zhangyang Wang.
-[TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up](https://arxiv.org/abs/2102.07074).
+> [TransGAN: Two Pure Transformers Can Make One
+Strong GAN, and That Can Scale Up](https://arxiv.org/abs/2102.07074).

 ![Architecture](./images/architecture.png)